JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 Once you write your app you can bundle it with the `./bundle.js`script, which uses esbuild. `deno run -A ./build.js`

+## Dev tools

+I'm working into building a workflow for accessing webkit's inspector.
+As well as implementing a basic inspector with html/css.
+See the `feature/dev-tools` branch.

 ## How to run

 Just run `deno run -A --unstable --config ./deno.json ./main.ts`